 - Was the vendor punctual for appointments?

 - Were you comfortable with the employees who came to your business?

 - How would you rate the quality of their products or services?

 - If something went wrong, how did they handle the situation?

 - Would you contact them again for future cooperation?

-Just like we said at the beginning, one of our top goals at Savvycom is to make sure transparency exist between both our team and the clients, if you are already at this step, then feel free to ask us anything!
+Just like we said at the beginning, one of our top goals at Savvycom is to make sure transparency exists between both our team and the clients, if you are already at this step, then feel free to ask us anything!

 5. Customer Service

-Companies with a reputation will likely take good care of you before, during and after the contract end.
+Companies with a reputation will likely take good care of you before, during, and after the contract end.
 As mentioned above, references are invaluable.
 Be on the lookout to request vendor referrals from people whose opinions you trust.

 But keep in mind that we are living in a digital age.
 Companies and businesses with poor customer experiences may receive their frustrations online, and a simple Internet search can uncover this kind of feedback.